elephantscale/es-training-new/course-outlines/Deep-Learning-Generative-AI-LLM.md

 * (Cisco catalog)

 (C) Copyright Elephant Scale
-March 16, 2023
+May 10, 2023

 ## Course Description

 * Large Language Models (LLM) are taking the world by storm.
 * HuggingFace provides libraries and a place to put LLMs in production.
-* This course introduces the students to AI and Neural Networks.
+* This course introduces the students to AI and Neural Networks, Generative AI, and LLMs.

 ## After the course, you will be able to do the following tasks